Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Acknowledgments

-Representing and exploiting multivariate signals require capturing complex relations between variables.
-We define a novel Graph-Dictionary signal model, where a finite set of graphs characterizes relationships in data distribution through a weighted sum of their Laplacians.
-We propose a framework to infer the graph dictionary representation from observed data, along with a bilinear generalization of the primal-dual splitting algorithm to solve the learning problem.
-Our new formulation allows to include a priori knowledge on signal properties, as well as on underlying graphs and their coefficients.
-We show the capability of our method to reconstruct graphs from signals in multiple synthetic settings, where our model outperforms previous baselines.
-Then, we exploit graph-dictionary representations in a motor imagery decoding task on brain activity data, where we classify imagined motion better than standard methods relying on many more features.
+Representing and exploiting multivariate signals requires capturing relations between variables, which we can represent by graphs.
+Graph dictionaries allow to describe complex relational information as a sparse sum of simpler structures, but no prior model exists to infer such underlying structure elements from data.
+We define a novel Graph-Dictionary signal model, where a finite set of graphs characterizes relationships in data distribution as filters on the weighted sum of their Laplacians.
+We propose a framework to infer the graph dictionary representation from observed node signals, which allows to include a priori knowledge about signal properties, and about underlying graphs and their coefficients.
+We introduce a bilinear generalization of the primal-dual splitting algorithm to solve the learning problem.
+We show the capability of our method to reconstruct graphs from signals in multiple synthetic settings, where our model outperforms popular baselines.
+Then, we exploit graph-dictionary representations in an illustrative motor imagery decoding task on brain activity data, where we classify imagined motion better than standard methods relying on many more features.
+Our graph-dictionary model bridges a gap between sparse representations of multivariate data and a structured decomposition of sample-varying relationships into a sparse combination of elementary graph atoms.

-\section{INTRODUCTION}
+\section{Introduction}

-Multivariate signals represent joint measurements from multiple sources that commonly arise in different fields.
-They might represent electrical potentials generated by brain activity, as well as stock values in the financial market, temperatures across weather stations, or even traffic data in road networks.
-Generally, we study these signals to characterize the system on which we measure them, for instance to classify brain activity for motor imagery analysis, or to identify congestions on road networks.
-We are interested in effective representations that can provide an explanation of the relational information between different sample variables, to identify the role of each source and describe the distribution of their outcomes. \emph{Dictionary learning} \citep{rubinsteinDictionariesSparseRepresentation2010} is a representation learning framework which aims to recover a finite set of atoms, called a \emph{dictionary}, that can encode data through sparse coefficients.
-On the other hand, graphs provide a natural representation of structured data with pairwise relationships, described by \emph{edges} between \emph{nodes}.
-However, these relationships are often hidden, and we must infer them from data.
+Multivariate signals represent joint measurements from multiple sources, and commonly arise in different fields.
+They might represent electrical potentials generated by brain activity, as well as stock values in the financial market, temperatures across weather stations, or traffic measurements at road junctions.
+Generally, we study these signals to characterize the system on which we measure them; for instance, to classify brain activity for motor imagery analysis, or to capture hidden relationships between variables.
+We are interested in effective representations that can provide an explanation of the relational information between different sample variables, to identify the role of each source, and describe the distribution of their outcomes.
+Graphs provide a natural representation of structured data with pairwise relationships, described by \emph{edges} between \emph{nodes}, however, these relationships are often hidden, and we must infer them from data.